 - debt consolidation – this is where you borrow money to pay off existing debts.
 This is also called re-financing.
 It may mean that you pay back interest at a higher rate and for a longer time than for some of the other options.
 You must take independent financial advice if you are thinking of doing this.
 There is more information about debt consolidation on our page about options for dealing with debt.

 If you are considering any of these options, you should get advice from a money adviser.
-You can find your nearest money adviser on the 'find an adviser' page on Scotland's Financial Health Check website.
+You can find your nearest money adviser on the Accountant in Bankruptcy website.

 There are free sources of advice, such as Citizens Advice Bureaux, money advice centres and law centres.
 There are also freephone helplines such as the National Debtline and the Stepchange Debt Charity helpline.